DanielDaCosta/CodeGPT/README.md

-# Analysis of Different Code generation Models
+# Evaluating Large Language Models on Code Generation

 This repository contains the code and results for the performances in Python code generation of three different code generation models – CodeT5, CodeGen, and GPT-3.5.
 The models were evaluated on the MBPP dataset, and the pass@k metric was used as the primary method of evaluation.